Primordial Black Holes Dark Matter and Secondary Gravitational Waves from Warm Higgs-G Inflation: Warm Higgs-G model

 \subsection{Swampland conjectures and our model}

-As inflation is described by a low energy effective field theory, it has to obey some criteria, such as the swampland and trans-Planckian censorship conjectures (TCC), in order to embed it in a UV complete theory, as follows \cite{Obied:2018sgi,Kehagias:2018uem,Kinney:2018nny,Bedroya:2019snp}: \begin{itemize} \item \textbf{Distance conjecture:} This criteria puts a limit on the scalar field range traversed during inflation, and is given as
+As inflation is described by a low-energy effective field theory, it has to obey some criteria, such as the swampland and trans-Planckian censorship conjectures (TCC), in order to embed it in a UV complete theory, as follows \cite{Obied:2018sgi,Kehagias:2018uem,Kinney:2018nny,Bedroya:2019snp}: \begin{itemize} \item \textbf{Distance conjecture:} This criteria puts a limit on the scalar field range traversed during inflation, and is given as

 where the constant $a\sim \mathcal{O}(1)$.
-This implies that small field models of cold inflation are more favorable than the large field models. \item \textbf{de Sitter conjecture:} This criteria gives a lower limit on the slope of inflationary potential as
+This implies that small field models of cold inflation are more favourable than the large field models. \item \textbf{de Sitter conjecture:} This criteria gives a lower limit on the slope of inflationary potential as

 where the constant $b\sim \mathcal{O}(1)$.
-This condition implies that the steep potentials are favorable for inflationary dynamics, which is not actually supported in the standard cold inflation in a minimal setup. \item\textbf{ Trans-Planckian Censorship conjecture (TCC):} This criteria demands that the super-Planckian quantum fluctuations never become superhorizon during inflation, which sets a limit on the scale of inflation as \cite{Bedroya:2019tba}
+This condition implies that the steep potentials are favourable for inflationary dynamics, which is not actually supported in the standard cold inflation in a minimal setup. \item\textbf{ Trans-Planckian Censorship conjecture (TCC):} This criterion demands that the super-Planckian quantum fluctuations never become superhorizon during inflation, which sets a limit on the scale of inflation as \cite{Bedroya:2019tba}

 This implies that the energy scale of inflation has to be lower than $\sim 10^9$ GeV to satisfy TCC bound.
 Such a low energy scale inflation yields a negligible amplitude of primordial gravitational waves and tensor-to-scalar ratio, $r<2.7\times10^{-31}$. \end{itemize} It is extremely challenging to satisfy these conjectures in a single-field cold inflation model with a canonical kinetic term and a Bunch Davies vacuum, to embed them in a UV complete theory.
-However, if one extends to multifield inflation \cite{Achucarro:2018vey} or curvaton models or by choosing different initial vaccuum state \cite{Ashoorioon:2018sqb} or a non-canonical kinetic term, one can construct inflationary models compatible with the swampland distance and de Sitter conjectures \cite{Das:2018hqy,Kehagias:2018uem}.
+However, if one extends to multifield inflation \cite{Achucarro:2018vey} or curvaton models or by choosing different initial vacuum state \cite{Ashoorioon:2018sqb} or a non-canonical kinetic term, one can construct inflationary models compatible with the swampland distance and de Sitter conjectures \cite{Das:2018hqy,Kehagias:2018uem}.